Categories

 More so than in the past, information will be both a currency and a weapon.

-In such a light, I have been thinking a little on the requirements of covert operations.
 I have also been watching some post-apocalyptic fiction, so have also been considering the field of logistics, particularly in a SHTF or TEOTWAWKI scenario.

 Your best option is to always avoid combat.
 If you must defend yourself, a long-arm such as a shotgun or rifle is the preferred choice.